WPBeginner

 This function simply sends a test email to you when the cron runs.
 You can now scroll up the page and click on the ‘Run Now’ link next to your cron event to test it out.

 That’s all we hope this article helped you learn how to view and control WordPress cron jobs.
-You may also want to see our ultimate guide to speed up WordPress and boost performance.
+You may also want to see our guide on how to bulk install your favorite WordPress plugins or our expert picks of the best WordPress security plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.